 How Does an HVAC System Work?

-HVAC systems work by moving air between indoor and outdoor areas, along with heating or cooling that air to a desired temperature.
-Here is a breakdown of how the core components operate:
+HVAC systems work by moving air between indoor and outdoor areas while simultaneously heating or cooling that air to your desired temperature.
+While configurations vary, the fundamental process involves three key cycles:

 Cooling Process